ConX/drpt/README.md

 Options:
   -d, --dry-run           Generate only the report without the release dataset -v, --verbose           Verbose [Not implemented] -n, --nrows TEXT        Number of rows to read from a CSV file.
+Doesn't work
-Doesn't work with parquet files.
+                          with parquet files.
   -l, --limits-file PATH  Limits file
-  -o, --output-file PATH  Output file
   --version               Show the version and exit.
   --help                  Show this message and exit
 ```